hostd0t/boost/Boost week 2/README.md

  it was hand-made code), so it was invented a machine which would peform the job of the punching card, but it was necessary to flip a switch for each letter ( A was seven times), so it was a tedious process, so they came up with a good idea, why not plug in a typewriter to the machine and let the typewriter translate the coding and let implement the code as well, so that's where tty came to be(teletype).

+ A command-line interface (CLI) is a text-based user interface (UI) used to run programs, manage computer files and interact with the computer.
+Command-line interfaces are also called command-line user interfaces, console user interfaces and character user interfaces.

+ The outer layer of an operating system, otherwise known as the user interface.
+The term originally referred to the software that processed the commands typed into the Unix operating system.
+For example, the Bourne shell was the original Unix command line processor, and C shell and Korn shell were developed later.